-The Evolution of the Solar System and Solar Nebular theory
+Evolution of the Solar System, and stages of Solar Nebular theory

 The Solar Nebular Model

-the Sun was surrounded by a Solar nebula which is a sphere of gases ( mixture of hydrogen and helium) and dust (iron, rocks and ice), The solar nebula started to rotate, During the rotation, It turned into a flat rotating disk.
+the Sun was surrounded by a Solar nebula which is a sphere of gases (a mixture of hydrogen and helium) and dust (iron, rocks, and ice), The solar nebula started to rotate, During the rotation, It turned into a flat rotating disk.

-Later, in 1796, the French scientist pierre Simon Laplace published a research entitled World order, The research explicated the perception of Laplace about the evolution of the solar system.
+Later, in 1796, the French scientist Pierre Simon Laplace published research entitled World order, The research explicated the perception of Laplace about the evolution of the solar system.

-This perception (which won a great reputation for a century) has been affected by two observations which are there is something which looks like the clouds or nebula in the space, The apace contains many cloudy rings surrounding some planets such as the rings of Saturn planet.
+This perception (which won a great reputation for a century) has been affected by two observations which are there is something which looks like the clouds or nebula in space, The apace contains many cloudy rings surrounding some planets such as the rings of Saturn planet.

-The assumptions of nebular theory is that the solar system was a glowing gaseous sphere that revolve around itself, this sphere is called (Nebula), So Nebula is known as a glowing gaseous sphere revolving around itself, from which the solar system was originated.
+The assumptions of a nebular theory are that the solar system was a glowing gaseous sphere that revolves around itself, this sphere is called (Nebula), So, Nebula is known as a glowing gaseous sphere revolving around itself, from which the solar system was originated.

-In the Nebula phase (glowing gaseous sphere), over the time, The nebula lost its heat gradually so its size contracted and its revolving speed around itself increases.
+In the Nebula phase (glowing gaseous sphere), over time, The nebula lost its heat gradually so its size contracted and its revolving speed around itself increases.

-In the the gaseous rings phase, The nebula lost its spherical shape and become in a form of a flat rotating disk under the effect of the centrifugal force, Parts got separated from the flat rotating desk to form gaseous rings that also rotate in the same direction in which the nebula rotates.
+In the gaseous rings phase, The nebula lost its spherical shape and become in a form of a flat rotating disk under the effect of the centrifugal force, Parts got separated from the flat rotating desk to form gaseous rings that also rotate in the same direction in which the nebula rotates.